How to Sleep Better in a Hotel

 If you’re using your phone to access a meditation or white noise app, keep the screen lighting low and avoid looking directly at the screen for too long — just enough to navigate to your app and get it started.

 If you have a history of sleepless nights in hotel rooms, consider using melatonin to help jumpstart the sleep cycle.
-Research shows it can be an effective way to improve insomnia in healthy adults; however, it’s important to be mindful when using melatonin, as it is unregulated in the United States and dosage amounts may vary.
-If you’re new to melatonin, make sure to follow directions carefully.
+Research shows it may be an effective way to improve insomnia in healthy adults; however, it’s important to be mindful when using melatonin, as it is unregulated in the United States and dosage amounts may vary.
+If you choose to take melatonin, make sure to follow directions carefully.

 When you check in, address any COVID-related travel anxiety that might interfere with your sleep.
 Ask about cleaning procedures and policies in place to protect hotel guests.
 It might also be helpful to pack your own sanitizing wipes — then you can clean high-traffic spots like door knobs, locks, remotes, light switches, and countertops.